The requirements for the degree of Bachelor of Science with a major in applied chemistry are as follows:

 Students planning to write an Honors Thesis in Chemistry should discuss research opportunities with at least three faculty members.
 Normally the choice of research director will be made in the first semester of the Junior year, although students with extraordinary research experience, including research during a summer, may defer the choice of research director for one or two semesters.
 A brief proposal of the student’s thesis project should be submitted to the Chair for approval by chemistry faculty committee prior to enrolling in Honors Thesis research.

-The Honors Program in Chemistry requires a minimum of nine credit hours of research normally arranged over three semesters.
+The Honors Program in Chemistry requires a minimum of nine credit hours of research.
 At least six of these hours must be taken in the senior year and devoted to the thesis research.
 If a student has worked full-time on research related to the thesis for a minimum of ten weeks during one summer, the department may waive the requirement for three of the nine credit hours.
 Submission of the final research report for the summer is required for this waiver.